 If you’ve ever walked into a shop and been immediately inspired to snap a photo, you know how important it is for the overall aesthetic of a space to work together to create an experience.
 It’s why so many people pause the second they step into Ladurée’s Georgetown location.

 And today, that’s exactly what consumers want.
-Seventy-four percent of Americans value experiences over products.
+74% of Americans value experiences over products.
 And that number is even higher among millennials, who also value the experience of shopping — and sharing those Instagrammable moments with their audiences.

 “Consumers want to discover and be immersed in the story of a brand,” said Melissa Gonzalez, founder of retail strategy company The Lion’esque Group.
 “And brands are doing this with beautifully designed environments that further extend their voice through color and material choices.
 These are used to create moments that inspire user-generated content.”